ArduPilot/ardupilot_wiki/common/source/docs/common-diagnosing-problems-using-logs.rst

 Power Problems (BrownOuts, etc)
 ===============================

-:ref:`Power Modules <common-powermodule-landingpage>` provide a reliable power supply to the flight controller but brown-outs do still occasionally occur.
+:ref:`Power Modules <common-powermodule-landingpage>` provide a reliable power supply to the autopilot but brown-outs do still occasionally occur.
 They can normally be recognised by the logs suddenly ending while the vehicle is still in the air (i.e. barometer or EKF altitude is still reporting the vehicle's altitude is well above zero).

 Try graphing the: